Skip to main content

 Is pet insurance worth the investment or is it a waste of money?
 Read the list of pros and cons below and decide what is right for you and your pet.

 We all like to think that our dogs will remain healthy and happy forever, but sometimes life has other plans.
-The sad truth is, your dog could be struck by illness or injury when you least expect it.
+The sad truth is, your pet could be struck by illness or injury when you least expect it.
 Vet bills can stack up, and no pet parent should have to face the choice of going into debt or saving their furry friend’s life.
 Some people consider investing in pet insurance or pet wellness plans a good way to offset these costs.
 Others find them to be a waste of money.
 Read the list of pros and cons below and decide what is right for you and your pet.

 Pro: Insurance can offset the cost of certain surgeries and emergency procedures